encoredev/encore/docs/tutorials/booking-system.md

 For this frontend we use the request client together with [TanStack Query](https://tanstack.com/query/latest).
 When building something a bit more complex, you will likely need to deal with caching, refetching, and data going stale.
 [TanStack Query](https://tanstack.com/query/latest) is a popular library that was built to solve exactly these problems and works great with the Encore request client.

-See our the docs page about [integrating with a web frontend](docs/how-to/integrate-frontend) to learn more about these subjects.
+See our the docs page about [integrating with a web frontend](docs/how-to/integrate-frontend) to learn more.

 ## 8. Deploy to Encore's development cloud